dao-xyz/peerbit/docs/sharding/README.md

-## When graphs merges and peers joins and leaves
+## When graphs merge, and peers join and leave

-When peers leave and join we need to redo leader selection for the heads of our content, this is because there might be replicators that no longer are online, or there might be new peers that should be replicators instead of someone else since the outcome of the algorithm is dependent on what peers participate in the replication process.
+When peers leave and join we need to redo leader selection for the heads of our content.
+This is because there might be replicators that no longer are online, or there might be new peers that should be replicators instead of someone else since the outcome of the algorithm is dependent on what peers participate in the replication process.

-Similarly graphs merge (like when the CAT and DOG became a DOG), this is functionally equivalent to that replicators of CAT stop to replicate and that DOG replicators start to replicate a larger log.
+Graphs merge in a similar way (like when the CAT and DOG became a DOG); this is functionally equivalent to replicators of CAT ceasing to replicate and DOG replicators starting to replicate a larger log.

 ## Implementation